ViscousTests/website/content/docs/society/gerrymandering.md

  - Gender
  - Race

-It's interesting to think about what would happen if our "district lines" were drawn among these dimensions instead of geography.
+_It's interesting to think about what would happen if our "district lines" were drawn among these dimensions instead of geography._

+For example, if we shifted to a profession-based system, then all engineers would have a representative, as would all doctors, professors, janitors, warehouse workers, etc.
+Previously, these same people would have been represented by their location in a city/state/country - the northern district would have a representative, as well as the southern, eastern, and western districts.

+Personally it feels like I would be better represented in this system, or at least my representation is easier to conceptualize/understand.

 Right away I see a couple problems: